Nextiva / Blog / Productivity

 AI-call-center-improvements

-There are a number of call management features available with market-leading call center software.
+There are several call management features available with market-leading call center software.
 Here are some you could use from day one:

 Softphones